Furniture Village Gender Pay Gap Report 2024

 Explaining the Median and Mean pay

-Given a higher proportion of males in the top quartiles than in the lower quartiles, the average total pay for males naturally follows this, with the mean company pay 9.5% lower for females than males which is a sizeable improvement on the 12.5% mean difference in 2021.
-Due to a high proportion of male retail roles at the mid-point range, the total pay of the middle or median female is 9.2% lower than the male median, which is a significant improvement on the 22.4% median difference 2021.
+Given a higher proportion of males in the top quartiles than in the lower quartiles, the average total pay for males naturally follows this, with the mean company pay 9.3% lower for females than males which is an increase on the 11.9% mean difference in 2023.
+Due to a high proportion of male retail roles at the mid-point range, the total pay of the middle or median female is 13.1% lower than the male median.

 Bonus and Commission Pay